 A ribbon microphone is a type of dynamic microphone that is side-address and bi-directional with a figure-8 polar pattern.
-What makes a ribbon mic different than the usual dynamic mic is how its diaphragm is built; a ribbon mic has a thin strip of metal ribbon suspended within its magnetic field to convert an electrical signal or audio signal into sound waves.
+What makes a ribbon mic different than the usual dynamic microphone is how its diaphragm is built; a ribbon mic has a thin strip of metal ribbon suspended within its magnetic field to convert an electrical signal or audio signal into sound waves.

-Logically, this is where the ribbon microphone gets its name from.
+Logically, this is where the ribbon velocity microphone gets its name from.
 Simply put, a ribbon mic has a ribbon, two magnets, and a transformer.
 Putting these together, you get the warmest, richest, and most natural-sounding mic out there.

 There are two kinds of ribbon microphones: passive and active.
 Let’s further differentiate the two.

-Most ribbon microphones are passive ribbons, which means they have no pre-amplification or any active electronics in them.
+Most traditional ribbon mics are passive ribbons, which means they have no pre-amplification or any active electronics in them.
 That being said, passive ribbons will require a preamp with high impedance to maximize their full potential.
 For best results, a passive ribbon mic must be paired with a high-gain and high-impedance preamp for their low-end, transient response, and frequency response to perform well.

 An active ribbon microphone requires phantom power to operate as it makes use of electronics.
 The use of phantom power though allows for more adjustments in gain, signal-to-noise ratio, and overall frequency response while the electronics help protects the ribbon from blowing up while the phantom power is in use.
 An active ribbon microphone can be plugged into any preamp and recording interfaces.